 What Not to Feed Ducks

-The most common items fed to ducks and waterfowl are also the least nutritious and most unhealthy: bread, chips, crackers, cereal, popcorn and similar bread-type products and scraps are never best to feed birds.
+The most common items fed to ducks and waterfowl are also the least nutritious and most unhealthy.
+Bread, chips, crackers, donuts, cereal, popcorn and similar bread-type products and scraps are never best to feed birds.
 Feeding ducks bread is bad because the food has little nutritional value and can harm ducklings’ growth, pollute waterways and attract rodents and other pests.

 Similarly, ducks should not be fed any products that are spoiled or moldy - different types of mold can be fatal to waterfowl.
 Fortunately, there are many other foods that can be offered to ducks, geese and swans as part of a healthy and nutritious diet.